 Our entry point into these discussions will be through “theories of change.”
 Typically, a theory of change outlines one’s key beliefs, assumptions, and hypotheses about how social change is thought to occur.
 These are usually depicted through narrative and causal chain diagrams which portray how a given group envisions and intends to enact change.

 This course contends that theories of change are more than just tools for strategic planning.
-They can also serve as windows into pivotal tensions at the heart of the environmental movement, encompassing longstanding debates between reformers and radicals, insiders and outsiders, incrementalists and revolutionaries, realists and…other kinds of realists.
-By foregrounding these implicit underlying beliefs—essentially, making us ‘show our political work’—theories of change force us to talk openly about, and thereby directly confront and reckon with, fundamental disagreements about the nature of power, social struggle, and where we ought to stand in relation to the established political and economic order.
+They can also serve as windows into pivotal tensions at the heart of the environmental movement, encompassing longstanding debates between reformers and radicals, insiders and outsiders, incrementalists and revolutionaries, realists and…other kinds of professed realists.
+By foregrounding these implicit underlying beliefs—essentially, making us ‘show our political work’—theories of change force us to talk openly about, and thereby directly confront and reckon with, fundamental disagreements about the nature of power, social struggle, and where we ought to stand in relation to established patterns of political and economic order.

 By design, theories of change render these questions uniquely and unavoidably explicit.
 They offer revealing glimpses into how activists of varying stripes are wrestling with the political meaning of the current moment and what can, and should, be done about it.
 To say that opinions differ on such matters would be comic understatement.
 As such, we will engage a range of intellectual traditions, political orientations, and strategic outlooks regarding social change through in-class discussion, targeted course readings, and a series of structured assignments.